Vietnam.vn - Nền tảng quảng bá Việt Nam

 Yemen's Houthi forces have assured China and Russia that their ships can pass through the Red Sea and the Gulf of Aden without being attacked.

-Bloomberg news agency on March 21 quoted several sources as saying that China and Russia reached the above agreement with the Houthi force after negotiations in Oman between diplomats of the two countries and Mr. Mohammed Abdel Salam, one of the leading political figures of the Houthi force.
+Bloomberg news agency on March 21 quoted a number of sources as saying that China and Russia reached the above agreement with the Houthi force after negotiations in Oman between diplomats of the two countries and Mr. Mohammed Abdel Salam, one of the leading political figures of the Houthi force.
 In return, Russia and China can provide political support for this force at international agencies and organizations such as the United Nations Security Council.

 Hou.jpg